melanchthon19/ciudadsevaDataset/README.md

 # Spanish Poems Dataset

 Dataset of Spanish Poems from [ciudadseva.com](https://ciudadseva.com/biblioteca/indice-autor-poemas/).
-It comprises a total of 295 authors, and 12,555 poems (more statistics below).
+It comprises a total of 12,555 poems from 295 authors (45 countries).

 Using BeautifulSoup, [ciudadseva.com](https://ciudadseva.com/biblioteca/indice-autor-poemas/) was scrapped and a poem's corpus was generated.